 Clearly, the two metrics are antagonistic to each other.
 Take the case of a linear workflow (where each operation waits its preceding one to complete before it starts) where all operations are assigned to a single server.
-Then, although the completion time is optimized (since no server communication costs are involved), the fairness of load distribution is destroyed.
-Inverse situations can also be encountered.
+Then,

 We have experimented with the exhaustive algorithm in small configurations to identify the properties that characterize the solutions that are close to the optimal one.
 These properties can be summarized as follows: